andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 The framework is installed, by adding the app `ADoSnipsHermesQnD` to an Snips assistant.
 This will install the library and general `SwitchOnOff` intent.

 It is a good idea to install the template skill in addition.
-The skill fully functional and can be used to explore the framework.
+The skill is fully functional and can be used to explore the framework.

 MQTT communication is performed via the `Eclipse modquitto`,